Nablus, Palestine, and Balata Camp

-We visit vibrant Nablus, the second-largest city in the West Bank, and nearby, the crowded Balata Refugee Camp, which houses Palestinians displaced by the formation of Israel in 1948.
+We visit vibrant Nablus, the second-largest city in the West Bank, and nearby, the crowded Balata Camp, which houses Palestinian refugees displaced by the formation of Israel in 1948.
 It has 20,000 occupants today.

 Complete Video Script